Can i use a blow dryer as a heat gun

 Unlike heat guns, blow dryers usually have limited temperature control options.
 This means that the heat produced may not be suitable for certain tasks that require precise temperature control.
 It could result in damage to delicate materials or cause other unwanted outcomes.

-See also How to make a heat gun from a hair dryer
+See also Can a heat gun start a fire

 4. Limited Airflow